DenizenScript/DenizenPastingWebsite/README.md

     - https://example.com/webhook

 ### SPAM BLOCKING
+# New pastes that match these tests will automatically be blocked.

 # Optionally specify a list of (case-insensitive) text to check new pastes for to trigger automatic spam blocking.
 spam-block-keyphrases: